es-sns121/testfx-demo/README.md

 # testfx-demo
-Demo of how to test a very simply javafx application using testfx
+Demo of how to test a very simple javafx application using testfx